flowersw/vcert/README.md

 This software was designed to assist in testing for compliance with the Direct Project's Applicability Statement.
 Perhaps you are not working in Health IT at all and are just looking for a simple way to manage certificates.
-You may be able to be able to use this for that purpose.
+You may be able to use this for that purpose.

 CODE CONTRIBUTIONS & PULL REQUEST WELCOME!

 Installation Part 1 - Download and Initial Setup
 ------------------------------------------------